kubernetes/kubernetes/docs/user-guide/images.md

 secrets/myregistrykey
 $
 ```
-- Note: the `type: kubernetes.io/dockercfg` is important, as well as the data key name `.dockercfg`.
+The type defined by `type: kubernetes.io/dockercfg` is important, as well as the data key name `.dockercfg`.
 The only value to edit is the `name` which is used by `imagePullSecret` inside the pod definition.

 If you get the error message `error: no objects passed to create`, it may mean the base64 encoded string is invalid: the json must be on one line.
 If you get an error message like `Secret "myregistrykey" is invalid: data[.dockercfg]: invalid value ...` it means